Frequently asked questions

 Commercial drone insurance providers:

 11. Do I need my own drone for training?

 When you attend the theory course you don’t need to bring a drone at all.
-Some people attending theory don’t even have drones yet.
-Our instructors are generally happy, time-permitting, to discuss the different equipment that is available.
+Some people attending GVC or A2 CofC theory don’t even have drones yet.
+Our instructors are generally happy, time-permitting, to discuss the different drone equipment that may meet your requirements.

-For operational flight assessment it is preferable to have your own drone.
+It is preferable to have your own drone for your Practical Flight Test.
 In exceptional circumstances it may be possible for you to use one of our drones.
 Dependent on the drone used, we reserve the right to charge an additional fee to cover equipment hire and/or insurance.

 12. Can you supply drones?

 We now supply DJI, Autel and Parrot drones directly, and are able to recommend drones for different purposes.
-We offer a discount on drones when brought along with or after our training.
+We are sometimes able to offer a discount on drones when brought along with or after our training.
 We provide direct aftersales support with our distributor and the manufacturers to keep you flying.
 This is important as the nature of drone operations means damage is a real possibility.
 As a result, having good insurance, combined with a reliable provider is important.
-Two of our instructors also have specialist niches for equipment supply:
+Some of our instructors also have specialist niches for equipment supply:

 Jacques Eloff of Vertech Imaging is a fixed-wing specialist who has years of experience in building custom fixed-wing and hybrid drone solutions.
 Having flown a number of the fixed-wing mapping drones out there, I can honestly say that the Vertech Imaging drones fly superbly, and you will get excellent support from Jacques if you are looking for a custom fixed-wing drone.